Get tutorials, AI agent recipes, webinars, and early product updates in your inbox every two weeks

 How to enforce XOR (Either/Or) Fields in SurrealDB

 When designing a database schema, you may encounter situations where a record should contain one of two possible fields, but not both or neither.
-For example, a repository might be owned by either a user or an organization , but never both simultaneously or neither.
+For example, a repository might be owned by either a user or an organisation, but never both simultaneously or neither.
 This is known as an XOR or “either/or” constraint.

 Arc Relationship

-This scenario is also known as an Arc Relationship in ER (Entity Relationship) modeling.
+This scenario is also known as an Arc Relationship in ER (Entity Relationship) modelling.
 In an ER Diagram, it is shown by drawing an arc across the relationship lines, hence the name arc relationship.

-Modeling an arc relationship in SurrealDB
+Modelling an arc relationship in SurrealDB

 Here is the complete schema definition for our repository table to showcase how to enforce the XOR constraint.